moliver28/research-handbook/content/handbook/engineering/core-development.md

 ### Be strategic

 To better fulfill our goals and vision, we aim to shift from a reactive approach to a more strategic one.
-A key initiative will be the development of comprehensive technical roadmaps across all groups to fill our 40% time budget efficiently, focusing on enhancing our product from a technical perspective while aligning with our clear business objectives.
-We will establish department-wide targets, but it is crucial that each group identifies and prioritizes the most critical areas for improvement within their domain (e.g., reducing technical debt, resolving bugs, or optimizing performance).
+A key initiative to accomplish that will be the development of comprehensive technical roadmaps across all groups to use our 40% time budget efficiently.
+Focusing on enhancing our product from a technical perspective while aligning with our clear business objectives.
+We will establish department-wide targets, but it is crucial that each group identifies and prioritizes the most critical areas for improvement in their respective area (e.g., reducing technical debt, resolving bugs, or optimizing performance).

 ### Fostering High-Performing Teams for Efficient Execution